 Social anxiety, also known as social phobia, is one of the most common forms of anxiety.

-Social anxiety can be related to low confidence and it might make you experience negative thoughts about what others think of you.
+Social anxiety can be linked to low confidence, and it might make you think negatively about what others think of you.
 It can also make you worry about embarrassing yourself in front of others.

 Symptoms may include:

-- Thinking back on situations and what you could have done differently
+- Replaying past situations and thinking what you could have done differently.